Ffreddieuwe/Gatito-Dash/README.md

 Platformer Game

+Collect all the gems and make it to the end of the level to win!

 Controls:
 Move left: A
 Move right: D
 Jump: Space
 Click buttons to navigate UI

-Planning documentation can be found in the "Planning Documents.pdf" file in the root of the repository